Cozy Peach Kitchen

 Vegan Cornbread Muffins

 These vegan cornbread muffins are made extra sweet and flavorful with molasses and classic cornbread ingredients.
-They are easy to make in under 30 minutes & perfect as a side with hearty soup!
+They are so easy to make in under 30 minutes and perfect as a side with hearty soup!

 Cornbread muffin sliced in half and spread with butter.

 Say goodbye to store-bought cornbread mix.
-It's easy to make your own homemade vegan version using traditional ingredients and a few substitutions to make dairy-free and egg-free.
+It's so easy to make your own homemade vegan cornbread muffins using classic baking ingredients!
+All you need is a few substitutions to make cornbread that is dairy-free and egg-free.

-• Molasses gives the muffins a deep brown color and adds an extra level of flavor
+• Deeply flavored: Molasses gives the cornbread muffins a deep brown color and adds an extra level of flavor.
+This makes the recipe a little more special than your average cornbread muffin!

 If you're looking for cornbread made without molasses, you might like my traditional vegan cornbread recipe.